Airbus examining restructuring including job cuts - sources

 Britain’s Daily Telegraph reported earlier that Airbus could cut 10,000 jobs within days, based on a comparison with Boeing (BA.N) which is cutting 10% or about 16,000 of its workforce.

-Reporting by Tim Hepher, Julie Rimbert; Editing by Catherine Evans and Elaine Hardcastle
+Reporting by Tim Hepher and Julie Rimbert; Editing by Catherine Evans, Elaine Hardcastle and Hugh Lawson